cemacmillan/MindMatters/README.md

 - **Anxiety and Trauma Systems:** Pawns can develop anxiety or trauma based on their negative experiences.
 The likelihood of developing these conditions depends on the pawn's traits and the severity of the experiences.
 - **Trait System:** Pawns can gain or lose traits based on their experiences.
 Traits also influence a pawn's susceptibility to anxiety and trauma.
 - **Immunizing Traits:** Certain traits, like Psychopath and Desensitized, make a pawn immune to the effects of acquired experiences.
+- **Scapegoat:** If your colony is large enough, a pawn may be picked (based on their traits) to have the role of scapegoat.
+If the scapegoat is happier than another pawn, the other pawn may blame them for problems in the colony and thus gain a mood boost.
+(I called someone out +6)

 ## Installation